ResursBank/ResursBank.github.io/docs/platform-plugins/prestashop-payment-gateways/index.md

 # PrestaShop Payment Gateways

-## Internal errorhandling i Cart parts
+## Internal error handling i Cart parts

 To make sure we can separate "common errors" from the unknown exceptions we've added a bunch of error codes in the Cart.php-section of the Prestashop-RCO module.
 They are mostly self explained, but we're listing